bibanon/bibanon/Home.md

 ### Internet Subcultures

-Today we live in an era where the internet has become more than a tool of humanity; it is an alternate reality where most of humanity's interaction and livelihoods take place, and thus influence the physical world.

-These subcultures even create communities resembling nation-states (many manifesting in websites); with rich traditions, storied history, administration issues, struggles with immigration and emigration, even peaceful and "violent" conflicts.
+Internet subcultures have created communities resembling nation-states (many manifesting in websites); with rich traditions, storied history, administration issues, struggles with immigration and emigration, even peaceful and "violent" conflicts.
 Even more amazingly, internet subcultures evolve drastically within a matter of months, and can rise and fall in just a few years.
 Each subculture strongly influences any successor, as the given that most users are the same people.
 Thus, even the littlest events can become pivotal in the future through the Butterfly Effect.

 Thus, the internet no longer merely collects ideas and cultural output, it's subcultures are initiating projects, concepts and events that have real world implications.
 Silicon Valley's Hacker Mentality (Google, Apple, Facebook), the Free/Libre Open Source Software Movement (creating Linux, Apache, Firefox, Android), internet memes, the modding community, Anonymous, the Arab Spring, all prove that internet history strongly affects the human condition in the Information Age.